Ortham/they-fight-crime/README.md

 cargo run --release
 ```

-Or just run the `they-fight-crime` executable in `target/release` directly (make
+Or just run the `they-fight-crime` executable in `target/release` directly.

-sure `data.json` is in the current working directory).
+The default port is `8080`, and the default JSON file path is `./data.json`.
+These can be set with CLI parameters, run with the `--help` parameter to find
+out more.